AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

   -  Plane jet - (expansion) - [inlet into sedimentation tank]
   -  Behind a flat plate - (expansion) - [mechanical mixers]

 The following tables can serve as a convenient reference to the equations describing head loss, energy dissipation rates, and velocity gradients in various flow geometries that are commonly encountered in water treatment plants.
-The :ref:`Equations_Varying_Flow_Geometries` are available as a reference.
+The :ref:`heading_Equations_Varying_Flow_Geometries` are available as a reference.

 .. _table_Control_volume_equations: